FINNGEN/finemapping-pipeline/README.md

 - `finemap.preprocess.x_chromosome`: an option to include X-chromosome.
 It assumes females coded as 0/1/2 and males coded as 0/2.
 - `finemap.preprocess.p_threshold`: a p-value threshold to define a fine-mapping region
 - `finemap.ldstore_finemap.n_causal_snps`: a maximum number of causal variants per locus
-- `finemap.ldstore_finemap.susie.min_cs_corr`: a minimum pairwise correlation value (`r`) for variants in a credibe set for purity filter in SuSiE.
-To enable a post-hoc purity filtering, it is set as 0 by default but users are strongly encouraged to do a purity filtering based on `cs_min_r2` value or `low_purity` flag.
+- **`finemap.ldstore_finemap.susie.min_cs_corr`**: **[IMPORTANT]** a minimum pairwise correlation value (`r`) for variants in a credibe set for purity filter in SuSiE.
+In a minority of credible sets, there is a region with a few lead variants in tight LD and low LD to others in a region.
+In these occasions, if sum of PIPs of those in tight LD is below 0.95, SuSiE adds low LD variants to get 95% credible sets.
+However, since those low LD variants are not part of "pure"/reliable credible set, purity filtering filters the whole credible set if minimum r2 between variants is lower than the given threshold.
+To enable a post-hoc purity filtering, it is set as 0 by default but users are *strongly encouraged* to do a purity filtering based on cs_min_r2 (default original SuSiE filter 0.5) value or low_purity flag.
+In many occasions, the lead tight LD variants form truly the credible set of variants, and one option, depending on use case, would be post-hoc filtering variants in a credible set by r2 values (which results in < 95% credible set).

 ## Output descriptions